Know Before You Go

 CFRE Points

 Are you pursuing qualification or requalification for the CFRE (Certified Fund Raising Executive) credential?
 All Madison Institute tracks are eligible for CFRE points.
-Check your track’s Thrive group at the end of the Institute to find a handy point tracking sheet.
+Tracking sheets will be distributed at the conclusion of the Institute.”

 What to Wear